 - Mouth ulcers.
 Do you have ulcers, especially on the inside of your cheeks?

 - Diarrhea.
-Sudden and explosive, and very often after experiencing constipation or flatulence for some time.
+Sudden and explosive in particular.
+Also, does it tend to surprise you after having constipation or flatulence for some time?

 - Loss of appetite.
-Did you lose your appetite, and as a result lost weight?
+Did you lose your appetite, and as a result some of your weight?

 - Digestion issues.
-Do you experience anything unusual in your gastrointestinal tract?
-Do you see any ‘floating poop’?
+Do you feel anything unusual in your gastrointestinal tract?
+Do you see anything atypical, such as ‘floating poop’?

 - Incontinence.
-Are you often unable to control urination and defecation?
+Unable to control urination and defecation even if you try?

 - Irritability.
-Feel impatient and frustrated?
-Do you often seek to isolate yourself for peace, to escape the overwhelmingness of noise and people?
+Impatient and frustrated?
+Do you often seek to isolate yourself for peace, to escape the overwhelmingness of noise or people?

 - Depression.
-Feel as if there’s a cloud of sadness that never leaves?
+In general, do you feel as if there’s a cloud of sadness that never leaves?

 - Sudden, unusual mood swings.
-Do you experience any changes of mood that are completely out of your character?
+Do you experience any changes of mood that are undeniably out of your character?

 - Sleep issues.
 Can’t fall asleep at night even though you’re exhausted?
-Do you often have to sleep during the day for hours?
+Do you often have to sleep for hours during the day?

 - Sexual problems.
-Any loss of libido?
-Even infertility is reported, in both sexes.
+Any loss of libido in general?
+Infertility is reported, in both sexes.
 Women may also experience menstrual issues.

 - Hair loss.
 Are you losing hair?
 Is it greying prematurely?
-Hair loss is one of the most worrisome symptoms of Pernicious Anemia.
+Hair loss is one of the most daunting symptoms of Pernicious Anemia.

 - Thyroid issues.
-Do you have over (hyper) or under (hypo) thyroidism?
-Thyroid symptoms are almost exclusively among women.
+Do you have hyper or hypo thyroidism?
+Thyroid symptoms affect almost only women.

-Pernicious Anemia is rarely exclusive, and often comes with other co-existing morbidities.
+Pernicious Anemia is rarely an exclusive disease.
+It often comes with other co-existing morbidities.
 The impairment of the methylation cycle, for example, leaves PA patients with Hyperhomocysteinemia (very high, harmful levels of homocysteine).

 By the way, this is why we recommend methylcobalamin shots as the ultimate Pernicious Anemia treatment.
 Methylcobalamin offers methyl donors to eliminate the excessive homocysteine, addressing both diseases in a single treatment.

-Remember, Pernicious Anemia is an autoimmune disease, where the body produces antibodies and attempts to destroy itself.
-The thing is, autoimmune diseases tend to come together, and many PA patients will also have:
+Pernicious Anemia is an autoimmune disease, where the body produces antibodies and tries to destroy itself.
+Sadly, autoimmune diseases tend to often coexist (which is why an autoimmune friendly diet may help), and many PA patients will also have: